aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/avd-to-cvaas.md

           3535386333356537643233376630636265653566636531390a663433323033653736653939663861
           33313466646363643135353065346439326633326138636331333331333338393332653231643930
           6661353835373731350a303666343334626532313361376361656235323638646264656639653139
-          3437% <------------------Make sure to remove percent sign.
+          3437% <------------------Make sure to remove.

 2. Sometimes when creating your vault there will be so much output that you will overrun the buffer on your CLI window.
-In order to get around this I simply wrote the output to a file so that I could get the entire hash.
+In order to get around this you can simply write the output to a file and then open up the file to grab the hash.

 ```text
 ansible-vault encrypt_string '<super long password>' --name 'ansible_ssh_pass' >> my_file.txt